Blotched Monopis Moth

 (Photo: courtesy of Graeme Cocks, Townsville, Queensland)

-The caterpillars of this species live in a silk case, and feed on animal products like hair, feathers, and droppings.
+The caterpillars of this species live in a silk case, and feed on animal products like

 The adult moth has white forewings with extensive ragged black or dark brown patches.
 The hindwings are black or dark brown with narrow gold edges.
 The moth has areas of raised scales on the wings.
 The wingspan is about 1.5 cms.